ohdongha/ohdongha.github.io/random.md

 # Random questions

 ___
+### 2022 Aug.

+- What are the repeat-masking methods computationally less expensive than RepeatModler + RepeatMasker, when the goal is masking repeats to facilitate genome alignments (i.e. no need for repeat classification and a bit of "over-masking" acceptable)?
+See [potentially relevant readings](relevant_4.md).

+___
 ### 2022 Jun.

 - What are example stories of using multiple whole genome alignment (mWGA) or graph genomes in a research?